bluewaysw/pcgeos/TechDocs/Markdown/Routines/rroutq_t.md

 			word			* chunkSize,		/* returned size of new chunk */ ChunkHandle		* chunkHandle);		/* returned chunk handle */
 This routine loads the specified token's **TokenEntry** structure into a newly-allocated chunk.
-The returned error flag will be *true* if the token could not be found, *false* otherwise.
+The returned Boolean will be *true* if the token was found, *false* otherwise.

 Pass this routine the following: